mui/material-ui/docs/pages/blog/lab-pickers-to-mui-x.md

 npx @mui/codemod v5.0.0/date-pickers-moved-to-x <path>
 ```

+## Where is the date picker documentation?

+You can find documentation on the date picker components in the [MUI X docs](https://mui.com/x/react-date-pickers/).

-## What's next for the date pickers ?
+## What's next for the date pickers?

 For now, `@mui/x-pickers` and `@mui/x-pickers-pro` are in alpha.
-Our next goal is to work on the stability and api consistency of those components, in order to prepare a stable release.
+Our next goal is to work on the stability and API consistency of these components to prepare a stable release.